TheFlash98/LendIt/README.md

 # LendIt

+### Deployed
+The application is live on [http://lendit.wncc-iitb.org/](http://lendit.wncc-iitb.org/).
 This repository uses a deploy key.
-The key corresponds to the ferozepurwala@WnCCServer and h as push access.
+The key is linked to the WnCC Server and has push access.